kayceesrk/kayceesrk.github.io/_posts/2017-02-15-an-easy-interface-to-irmin-library.md

 utop # open Lwt.Infix;;
 ```

-We'll create a mergeable queue of strings using the Git filesystem backend
+We'll create a mergeable queue of strings using the Git file system backend
 rooted at `/tmp/ezirminq`:

 ```ocaml